When is Peaky Blinders season 6 on TV? What’s going to happen?

 Is season 6 the final collection of Peaky Blinders?

-Followers can really count on a sixth and seventh collection of Peaky Blinders – as confirmed by author Steven Knight after the programme received a BAFTA for Greatest Drama Sequence.
+Followers can truly count on a sixth and seventh collection of Peaky Blinders – as confirmed by author Steven Knight after the programme gained a BAFTA for Finest Drama Sequence.

 “My ambition is to make it a story of a family between two wars,” he defined, “So I’ve wanted to end it with the first air raid siren in Birmingham in 1939.
 It’ll take three more series to reach that point” – i.e. collection 5, six and 7.